pavanvamsi3/most-simple-api/README.md

-# Most Simple API
+# Most Simple API - Books Service

-A lightweight, minimalist API built with FastAPI for testing and demonstration purposes.
+A lightweight, minimalist Books API built with FastAPI for testing and demonstration purposes.

 ## Overview

-This project provides a simple API with basic endpoints that can be used for:
+This project provides a simple RESTful API for managing a collection of books with basic CRUD operations.
+The API is built using FastAPI and stores data in-memory.
-- Testing API integrations
-- Learning FastAPI framework
-- Demonstrating HTTP methods (GET, POST, PUT, DELETE)
-- Quick prototyping

 ## Features

-- Basic CRUD operations
-- Health check endpoint
-- Simple authentication example
-- Logging functionality
-- Configurable port via environment variables
+- Create, read, update, and delete books
+- Input validation using Pydantic models
+- Error handling with appropriate HTTP status codes
+- Lightweight in-memory storage

 ## Installation